MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_CampaignPageGraphs.md

 ms.author: jonmeyers
 ms.date: 6/18/2026
 description: The account performance trend graph gives you at-a-glance understanding of how your accounts, campaigns, and ad groups are doing over time.
+ROBOTS: NOINDEX, NOFOLLOW
 ---

 # Use graphs to see data for every level of your campaign

 Graphs are a great way to monitor progress, identify patterns, and keep track of your campaign's development.
 Becoming familiar with them can help you break down and understand your data in a whole new way.
 Account performance trend graphs appear on most tabs on the Campaigns page and on the Accounts summary page with the graph open.
 You can always close the graph by selecting the **Show graph** toggle.

 On any graph, you can choose from eleven different metrics: average CPC, clicks, cost per acquisition (CPA), conversions (Conv.), click-through rate (CTR), impressions, spend, average position, conversion rate, revenue, and ROAS along with the time comparison of daily, weekly, monthly or quarterly.
-Peaks and valleys in the graph show where you have had good performance and where you haven’t.
+Peaks and valleys in the graph show where you have had good performance and where you havenâ€™t.

 Using the graph, you can compare your recent performance: